eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 * The problem of too many overlapping lines or points can be solved in various ways depending on the data.
 Sometimes, changing the colors and alpha of the points might be enough.
 In other cases, it's best to separate out the information into a table of plots.

-For example, below is the orignal plot from my research showing the intensity of different molecules across velocities.
+For example, below is the original plot from my research showing the intensity of different molecules across velocities.
 The plot places all four molecules on the same graph with a key indicating which is which.
 In color, this graphic might make more sense, but it is still hard to make out the individual curves.
 Plus, the key is small and referring back to it is time consuming and annoying.

 {% include {{ site.baseurl }}/image.html url="/images/spectrapel.png" description="Velocity spectra for the Pelican Pillar." %}